The Catholic Church

 In 751 CE, the Franks invaded Italy to capture Rome as the Lombards finally took control over the fragmented Byzantine Exarch of Ravenna and abolished it.
 Carloman as Zacharias then took it upon himself to title himself to declare Rome an independent state, nominating himself Roman Pontiff and Vicarius Christus (Vicar of Christ).

-Thus in 751, Carloman as Zacharias is technically the first Christian Pope of the Vatican as all other historical texts that claim this title to individuals before him represents a massive frabrication of history to hide a litany of embarassing gaps in the false history of the Roman Cult, also known as False Catholicism.
+Thus in 751, Carloman as Zacharias is technically the first Christian Pope of the Vatican as all other historical texts that claim this title to individuals before him represents a massive frabrication of history to hide a litany of embarassing gaps in the false history of the Roman Death Cult, also known as False Catholicism.

 The events leading to Charles Martel creating the true Catholic Church